dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 web application that prints "Your Dart app is running" in the browser window.

-As before, the directory is named after your application.
+As before, the top-level directory is named after your application.
-The Dart source file that contains the main() function is called main.dart.
-In addition, Dart Editor `web/index.html`, underneath the `web` directory, that hosts the app.
+The Dart source file that contains the main() function is located in `web/main.dart` and the `web/index.html` file hosts the app.

 The main() function in the simple app contains Dart code that puts text on the browser page.
 This code uses API defined in the dart:html library.